winitzki/scall/tutorial/programming_dhall.md

   = λ(X : Type) → λ(x : X) → λ(P : X → Type) → λ(px : P x) →
     λ(R : Type) → λ(k : ∀(x : X) → P x → R) → k x px
 ```

+Dependent pairs can be used to encode values that satisfy some equations.
+Examples are shown in the next section ("Refinement types and singleton types").

+As preparation, we will now study some general properties of dependent pairs.

 #### Functions from dependent pairs